mamolli/flight-discount/README.md

 - Also adding initial `price` to Flight. (to see more about structures used go: `./src/discount/specs.clj/`)

 - Assuming discounts have atomic nature.
-They should only be applied in full or not all.
+They should only be applied in full or not at all.
 Discounts do not apply partially.
 Discounts will be applied in order.